sf-golden-bears-2017/react_counters_challenge/README.md

 ## Breaking index.js down

 If you look at the `index.js` file, you will see two distinct sections of code.
 Let's walk through these.
+For now, we're not going to worry about the `registerServiceWorker();` line, but we'll cover the rest of what's going on.

 ### Imports

+At the top are the `import` declarations we use to import stuff from other files.

+#### Importing other files in our project

-At the top are the imported files.
-Let's start with the line that looks like this:
+Let's start with the line that looks like this

 ```
 import App from './App';